-The AUSFTA, as mentioned previously in the document, provides major benefits for both countries through removal of tariffs and the phased opening of markets.
-More information can be found on the website of the Department of Foreign Affairs and Trade (https://www.dfat.gov.au/trade/about-ftas/about-free-trade-agreements), the Office of the United States Trade Representative, and the FTA Help Center
+The AUSFTA, provides major benefits for both countries through removal of tariffs and the phased opening of markets.
+More information is held by the Office of the United States Trade Representative.
+The FTA Help Center provides information on how to take advantage of an FTA.

 The Closer Economic Relations Trade Agreement (ANZCERTA, or CER) is the main instrument that governs economic relations between Australia and New Zealand.
 It is a comprehensive agreement, prescribing that all bilateral trade and services originating in the two countries is free of tariffs, quantitative restrictions, anti-dumping measures, production subsidies, and like measures.